CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 Note:

-• If there is no embassy/consulate in Kazakhstan, legalisation is carried out in the nearest embassy (e.g. in Russia).
+• If there is no embassy/consulate in Kazakhstan, legalization is carried out in the nearest embassy (e.g. in Russia).

-What documents will be required for consular legalisation?
+What documents will be required for consular legalization?

 • Identity document